 I haven't been a patient here long, but came in with "problem" teeth so have had multiple appointments.
 I get the feeling Dr. Thoman truly cares about my overall dental well-being for the future, not just treating the specific problems I come in for.
-I feel very comfortable with all…Paula H.
+I feel very comfortable with all the staff, and have had very good experiences since I started coming here about one year ago.Paula H.

 Dental Implants What to Expect

 The dental implant process has two distinct phases, ending with a new tooth or a permanently secured restoration that will fit, feel and function like natural teeth.
 Drs.
 Robin or Carole Thoman will meet with you to evaluate the condition of your oral health and to discuss your goals for the restoration of your smile.

 If you require tooth extractions or any other dental treatments to prepare your mouth for the placement of an implant we will work with you to create a personalized treatment plan to address your needs.

 The advances made in techniques and the ability to improve the condition of a patient’s bone structure through grafting have opened the door to patients previously not considered candidates for implants.
 Dr. Thoman can work with you on an individual basis to address issues that would compromise results and re-establish a healthy foundation for the placement of a dental implant.

 The first step is to surgically place the titanium post into the jaw bone.
 Once in place, the soft tissues will need to heal and a period of 3-6 months is average for both recovery and to allow the process of osseointegration to take place.
 During this period, the new post integrates with the bone tissue to create a stable position in the jaw.